 There was a story that Peggy Fletcher Stack did in the Salt Lake Tribune, this is I think, December of 2015, maybe, where there was a teacher in Hawaii–I don’t know, I think, early 30s, maybe.
 This brother in Hawaii was teaching a youth Sunday School class, and the race issue came up and he came prepared.
 He brought the race and priesthood essay from the Church’s website.
 So, just to remind you, he’s in Sunday School class at Church on Sunday teaching the youth using a document from the Church’s website to teach the youth revolving around, relating to the race issue.
 The bishop released him for, quote, “teaching from unauthorized sources”.
 Peggy Fletcher Stack writes about this story.
 She says, “Memo to Mormons.
 These essays had been approved at the highest levels of the Church.”
 They were not signed.
 But the vetting process that these essays went through was extensive.

-Don’t miss our previous interviews with Elder Snow!
+Don’t miss our previous conversation with Matt and Newell!